zhouyan/vSMC/README.md

 # License

-The vSMC library is distributed with a Boost license which can be found in the `LICENSE` file distributed with the source.
+The vSMC library is distributed with a 2-clause BSD license which can be found in the `LICENSE` file distributed with the source.

 [Boost]: http://www.boost.org/
 [CMake]: http://www.cmake.org/